Azure/azure-sdk-for-js/sdk/postgresql/arm-postgresql-flexible/README.md

-## Azure PostgreSQLManagementFlexibleServerClient SDK for JavaScript
+## Azure PostgreSQLFlexibleManagementClient SDK for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for PostgreSQLManagementFlexibleServerClient.
+This package contains an isomorphic SDK (runs both in node.js and in browsers) for PostgreSQLFlexibleManagementClient.

 ### Currently supported environments